krishaamer/green-filter-research/research/literature/design.md

 -   Rebuilt the app as a personalized, narrative lifestyle feed.

-#### Biodesign {#biodesign}

--   Neri Oxman, biomaterials MIT media lab, 15. sept.
-2020

--   Neri Oxman’s expressions: “ecology-indifferent”, “naturing”, “mother naturing”, “design is a practice of letting go of all that is unnecessary”, “nature should be our single client”.

--   Use imagination

--   Societal movements change things: implication for design: build a community

--   Processes sustain things: implication for design: built an app

 #### Narrative Design {#narrative-design}

 Bring together film school **storytelling** experience with design… Does